Rudy Giuliani: U.S. associate attorney general

+U.S. attorney for the Southern District of New York

-In 1983, Giuliani was appointed to be U.S. Attorney for the Southern District of New York, which was technically a demotion but was sought by Giuliani because of his desire to personally litigate cases and because the SDNY is considered the highest-profile United States Attorney's Office in the country and as such is often used by those who have held the position as a springboard for running for public office.
+In 1983, Giuliani was appointed to be U.S. attorney for the Southern District of New York, which was technically a demotion but was sought by Giuliani because of his desire to personally litigate cases and because the U.S. attorney for the Southern District of New York is considered the highest-profile U.S. Attorney's Office in the country and as such is often used by those who have held the position as a springboard for running for public office.
 It was in this position that he first gained national prominence by prosecuting numerous high-profile cases, resulting in the convictions of Wall Street figures Ivan Boesky and Michael Milken.
 He also focused on prosecuting drug dealers, organized crime, and corruption in government.
 He amassed a record of 4,152 convictions and 25 reversals.
 As a federal prosecutor, Giuliani was credited with bringing the perp walk, parading of suspects in front of the previously alerted media, into common use as a prosecutorial tool.
 After Giuliani "patented the perp walk", the tool was used by increasing numbers of prosecutors nationwide.

 Giuliani's critics said that he arranged for people to be arrested but then dropped charges for lack of evidence on high-profile cases rather than going to trial.
 In a few cases, his arrests of alleged white-collar criminals at their workplaces with charges later dropped or lessened sparked controversy and damaged the reputations of the alleged "perps".
-He said veteran stock trader Richard Wigton, of Kidder, Peabody & Co., was guilty of insider trading; in February 1987 he had officers handcuff Wigton and march him through the company's trading floor, with Wigton in tears.
+He said veteran stock trader Richard Wigton, of Kidder, Peabody & Co., was guilty of insider trading.
+In February 1987, he had officers handcuff Wigton and march him through the company's trading floor, with Wigton in tears.
 Giuliani had his agents arrest Tim Tabor, a young arbitrageur and former colleague of Wigton, so late that he had to stay overnight in jail before posting bond.

-Within three months, charges were dropped against both Wigton and Tabor; Giuliani said, "We're not going to go to trial.
-We're just the tip of the iceberg," but no further charges were forthcoming and the investigation did not end until Giuliani's successor was in place.
+Within three months, charges were dropped against both Wigton and Tabor.
+Giuliani said, "We're not going to go to trial.
+We're just the tip of the iceberg", but no further charges were forthcoming and the investigation did not end until Giuliani's successor was in place.
 Giuliani's high-profile raid of the Princeton/Newport firm ended with the defendants having their cases overturned on appeal on the grounds that what they had been convicted of were not crimes.